nhsalpha/vagrant-lamp-wordpress/README.md

 And this project aims to make it very easy to spinup a complete LAMP stack in a matter of minutes.

+It also installs the latest version of Wordpress into `/var/www/html` and points it at a new MySQL database.

 Requirements
 ------------
 * VirtualBox <http://www.virtualbox.com>